philipmarkgreen/on-premise-deploy/README.md

 ### Testing 3-phase outbound transfer from core-connector

 In the above section the transfer is successful with a single HTTP call because the parameters `AUTO_ACCEPT_PARTY` and `AUTO_ACCEPT_QUOTES` are set to true in sdk-scheme-adapter section of `docker-compose.yaml` file.
 If we want to give an option to the end user (Sender) to approve the party and then approve the quote, then we need to set these parameters to false and make 3 consecutive http calls to make the transfer successful.
-Please following the following steps for this scenario.
+Please follow the following steps for this scenario.
 - Set the parameters `AUTO_ACCEPT_PARTY` and `AUTO_ACCEPT_QUOTES` to false
 - Restart the docker-compose with the commands `docker-compose down` and `docker-compose up`
 - Send the above `POST /transfers` request and observe the response